Video Game: Haunted Castle

 - Make My Monster Grow: Dracula's second form is to become so large that his head takes up a quarter of the screen.
 He doesn't even go One-Winged Angel while doing it.

 - Nintendo Hard: Oddly for both the Castlevania series and arcade games in general, this game has limited continues.
 And that's without talking about the difficult-to-dodge obstacles and the frequent rate of death.
-The game is completely impossible without cheats or extreme patience.
+The game is near-impossible without cheats or extreme patience.

 - Save the Princess: Or in this case, save Simon's bride.

 - Visual Pun: The third stage's BGM is "Bloody Tears".
 In the middle of the stage is a portrait of a woman crying bloody tears.